Setting up OpenWrt on the DSL-AC68U for 1 Gig speeds

 Flashing

-Warning: This should be pretty safe and Asus makes it pretty easy to recover a router from a weird state.
+Warning: This should be safe, and Asus makes it easy to recover a router from a weird state.
 That said, I take no responsibility if you break your router.

 You will need: